illinois-impact/ece408_project/readme.md

 ***Deadline: March 19th, 8 PM CST***

-For each milestone, you will include a PDF `report.pdf` in the project directory you submit with rai.
+For each milestone, you will include a PDF `report.pdf` in the project directory you submit with rai (though we ask you to submit a TXT `report.txt` for this milestone).
 This report should contain all of the deliverables.
 This report should contain your name and netid.